Health & Safety

 Exposure to asbestos usually occurs by breathing contaminated air

 Exposure to asbestos usually occurs by breathing contaminated air in workplaces that make or use asbestos.
-Asbestos is also found in the air of buildings
+Asbestos is also found in the air of buildings that are being torn

 Read the rest this article free